Eng-Muntadher/Portfolio-App/README.md

 - ✅ SEO optimized with meta tags and semantic HTML
 - ✅ Clean and intuitive navigation
 - ✅ Ability to send an email directly from the website using EmailJs
-- ✅ Dark mode support
+- ✅ Dark them support
+- ✅ Custom error page for handling 404 errors and JS runtime errors

 ---